 In the event that a student does not respond to the charges nor attend the hearing in person or remotely, any of these actions can be taken without the student present.

-The Provost's Office will notify the student in writing about actions taken by the Academic Integrity Committee.
+The Associate Provost for Curriculum will notify the student in writing about actions taken by the Academic Integrity Committee within one week of the hearing.

 Appeals